Frequently Asked Questions

-Cadets must be at least 12 years old or starting year 8 of secondary school to join the ATC (Air Training Corps).
-You can stay until you’re 20 years old, but unfortunately you cannot join the ATC after you are 17.
+Cadets must be at least 12 years old and starting year 8 of secondary school to join the ATC (Air Training Corps).
+You can stay until you're 20 years old, but unfortunately you cannot join the ATC after you are 17.

 Adult Volunteers can join the ATC at 20 years old.
-You will become a probationary CI (Civilian Instructor) and may chose to advance on to become an Adult SNCO (Senior Non-Commissioned Officer) or even become a Commissioned Officer within the RAFAC.
+You will become a probationary CI (Civilian Instructor) and may choose to advance on to become an Adult SNCO (Senior Non-Commissioned Officer) or even become a Commissioned Officer within the RAFAC.

 Yes.
 You will be issued uniform on loan for free which you will wear while attending ATC activities.
 Uniform will be issued to you after you have committed to stay as a cadet on squadron.
 We wear Blues and Greens (Camouflage) uniforms for different activities.
 Until you get your uniform, wear smart clothes or school uniform, unless told otherwise.
 You will have to purchase your own parade shoes, boots and MTP-PCS (Camouflage) uniform, however, our primary uniform (blues) is provided free-on-loan.

-The Squadron parade nights are on Mondays and Thursdays from 18:45 – 21:30, with activities also happening on the weekend.
+The Squadron parade nights are on Monday's and Wednesday’s from 18:45 - 21:30, with activities also happening on the weekend.

 While it is not essential for you to come both evenings it is strongly advised, you will not get as much out of the ATC if you only come once a week and you will miss out on some activities and opportunities.